Benzos are Prescribed for Good Reason but Can be Addictive!

 Symptoms/Signs of Benzodiazepine Abuse

 Benzodiazepines are sedatives, and often a person who is abusing a Benzo will often appear sedated to others.
 They may slur their words or fall asleep easily.
 They may have blurry or double vision.
-A person who abuses benzos may seem confused or “slow” in their speech or reaction times.
+A person who abuses benzos may seem confused or “slow” in their speech2 or reaction times.
 Some users may not remember what happened while they were on the drug.

 A person who is abusing benzos may keep stashes of pills around the house or ration them by cutting them in half.